kamrulhasan2/E-commerce_Project/README.md

     day 3: 01-07-24
 //***********************</br>
     -- create a Response Controller for handale error and success response</br>
-    -- create a route and controller for fetch a user from database by        getUserById </br>
+    -- create a route and controller for fetch an user from database by        getUserById </br>
+    -- create a findUser function to handale for fetching an user from database by id and handaling database error